 The firm makes option transactions when clients make a special request.
 That said, for accounts whose discretionary investment authority it controls, the firm does not use options or other derivatives.

-Founded in 2014, Measured Wealth Private Client Group, LLC manages more than $285 million in assets.
-It’s based in Portsmouth and has a branch in Boca Raton, Florida.
-The team in Portsmouth includes two certified financial planners (CFPs), two chartered retirement planning counselors (CRPCs), one chartered financial analyst (CFA), one certified public accountant (CPA), one chartered retirement plans specialist (CRPS), one chartered mutual fund counselor (CMFC) and one enrolled agent with the IRS (EA).
-(Advisors may have multiple professional certifications.)
+Founded in 2014, Measured Wealth Private Client Group is headquartered in Portsmouth and has a branch in Fort Lauderdale, Florida.
+Some of the advisors here hold certifications, including two certified financial planners (CFPs), two chartered retirement planning counselors (CRPCs), one chartered financial analyst (CFA), one certified public accountant (CPA), one chartered retirement plans specialist (CRPS) and one chartered mutual fund counselor (CMFC).

 The vast majority of clients do not have a high net worth.
 The firm also serves trusts, estates, pension and profit sharing plans, charitable organizations and businesses.
-The minimum investment is $250,000, and most accounts are on a discretionary basis, which means Measure Wealth may make trades without gaining prior client consent.
+The minimum investment here is $250,000.

 Measured Wealth Private Client Group Background